vtr-delfino/PbiProjects/README.md

 If you click on the dashboard image, it will open on Power BI Service so you can tinker with the filters and pages.

+Some of the Dashboards is still a work in progress, so if you see one that's kinda missing "some spark", I still working on it.

 ## Finance

 <div align="left">